GulerEnes/Magical_Photo_Creator/README.md

 # Magical_Photo_Creator

-This is a lockscreen photo creater.
-Takes RGB input and and return black&white output that looks like meaningless circles.
-But when you blur these circles it turns to original image.
+This is a lock screen photo creator.
+Takes RGB input and returns black&white output that looks like meaningless circles.
+But when you blur these circles it turns to the original image.

-Main purpose of these images is using on iPhone's lockscreen.
-When you slide the menu bottom to up, your lockscreen will be blured.
-So, you will we thhe magic :)
+The main purpose of these images is to use on iPhone's lock screen.
+When you slide the menu bottom to up, your lock screen will be blurred.
+So, you will see the magic :)

 Here is some examples: